fuankarion/Vision17/Lab1-Linux/readme.md

 ## Exercise: Image database

-1. The following command lets us connect to a remote machine identified by SERVER (either a name or an ip address), as the user VISION.
-The second command allows us copy files between systems.
+1. The following command lets us connect to a remote machine identified by SERVER (either a name that can be resolved by the DNS, or an ip address), as the user VISION.
+The second command allows us to copy files between systems.

    ```bash